 Inheritance taxes only apply in six states: Iowa, Kentucky, Maryland, Nebraska, New Jersey, and Pennsylvania.
 All of these states completely exempt spouses from paying inheritance tax, and New Jersey exempts domestic partners, too.
-Children and siblings are often exempted as well.
-Nebraska is the only state where there are no 100% exemptions — immediate relatives are subject to a 1% tax on inheritance amounts above $40,000, while in Pennsylvania, tax rates start at 4.5% of inheritances for children and lineal heirs.
-Nebraska has the highest top inheritance tax rate at 18%, while the others range from 10% to 16%.
+Children and siblings are also often exempted.
+Nebraska and Pennsylvania are the only states where children and grandchildren are not exempted — in Nebraska, immediate relatives are subject to a 1% tax on inheritance amounts above $40,000, while in Pennsylvania, tax rates start at 4.5% of inheritances for children and lineal heirs.
+Nebraska has the highest top inheritance tax rate of the states at 18%, while the others range from 10% to 16%.

 Each state has exemptions based on the amount of the inheritance and the heir's relationship to the deceased, which vary from state to state.
 If you receive an inheritance from someone who lived in one of the inheritance-tax states, check that state's laws for details.
-States categorize heirs into types for the purposes of assigning exemptions and tax rates, ranging from two categories in Maryland to seven in Iowa.
+States categorize heirs into types for the purposes of assigning exemptions and tax rates.

-While any of the other 32 states are by definition the "best" states to die in due to lack of applicable state taxes, two of the above are arguably the worst because they impose both inheritance and estate taxes.
-Maryland imposes a 16% tax on estates above $1.5 million, and New Jersey has a scaled estate tax ranging from 0.8% to 16.0% on estates over $700,000, but the state no longer imposes any estate tax on the estates of decedents who die on or after January 1, 2018.
+While any of the other 32 states are by definition the "best" states to die in due to lack of applicable state taxes, one of the above is arguably the worst because it imposes both inheritance and estate taxes.
+Maryland imposes a 16% tax on estates above $5 million in 2021.
+Until recently, New Jersey had a scaled estate tax ranging from 0.8% to 16.0% on estates over $700,000, but the state no longer imposes any estate tax on the estates of decedents who die on or after January 1, 2018.

-Here are the remaining states with estate taxes, along with the income exemption limit and range of tax rates, as of 2015 (with one exception in the following paragraph):
+Here are the remaining states with estate taxes, along with the income exemption limit and range of tax rates for tax year 2020:

 - Illinois: 0.8% to 16.0% tax on estates over $4 million.